-- A Deterministic Random Number Generator (DRNG) that fulfills the requirements of AIS 20, Class K3 as well as the "standard" level of ANSSI. - A True Random Number Generator (TRNG, DTRNG) that fulfills the requirements of AIS 31, Class P2 as well as the "standard" level of ANSSI (French metric). - Secure Boot Loader can download the encrypted user code with TDES - 16 The TOE configuration is summarized in table 1 below:
+- A Deterministic Random Number Generator (DRNG) that fulfills the requirements of AIS 20, Class K3 as well as the "standard" level of ANSSI. - A True Random Number Generator (TRNG, DTRNG) that fulfills the requirements of AIS 31, Class P2 as well as the "standard" level of ANSSI (French metric). - Secure Boot Loader can download the user code. - 16 The TOE configuration is summarized in table 1 below: